 Argentina has a long history of economic instability.
-After its democratization in 1983, Argentina struggled with hyperinflation which the government and central bank could not get under control no matter how hard they tried.
+After the democratization in 1983, Argentina struggled with hyperinflation.
+The government and Central Bank could not get it under control, no matter how hard they tried.

-As a consequent, in 1991 a radical step to drive inflation out of the economy was taken.
-Argentina adopted a Currency Board.
-It introduced The Convertibility Law which tied the Argentine peso to the US dollar at a one-to-one parity.
-The introduction was successful, and at the least, it broke with the inflationary dynamics and inflation decreased.
+In 1991, the government took a radical step to drive inflation out of the economy.
+Argentina adopted a Currency Board, which tied the Argentine peso to the US dollar at a one-to-one parity.
+The introduction of this Convertibility Law was successful and broke with the inflationary dynamics.
+Little by little, inflation started to decrease.

-However, from approximately 1995, economic growth decreased, and the economy started to enter in recession.
-This and a variation of external factors resulted in the
+However, around 1995, economic growth started to decrease.
+The Argentine economy saw itself hit into another recession.
+This and a variety of external factors resulted in the

-After the collapse, Argentina has been haunted by an ever-increasing inflation and devaluation of the Argentine peso.
+Since the 2001-crisis, Argentina has been haunted by the ever-increasing inflation and devaluation of the Argentine peso.

 In 2003, the Peronist party’s candidate, Nestor Kirchner won the presidential elections.
 In the following 12 years until 2015, Nestor and his wife Cristina Fernández de Kirchner ruled Argentina.
-Under this former government trade restrictions aimed at protecting the national industry.
-In connection to that, the currency exchange rate was kept artificially down while the unofficial currency exchange went through the roof.
+Under their government, they implemented trade restrictions that aimed at protecting the national industry.
+The official currency exchange rate was kept artificially down while the unofficial currency exchange went through the roof.
 Inflation also increased dramatically.

 In 2015, a new era was assumed to begin in Argentina when the center-right candidate, Mauricio Macri won the presidential elections.
-However, Macri has been unsuccessful in adjusting the Argentine economy.
+However, Macri was also unsuccessful in adjusting the Argentine economy.

-Even though, his government focused on ending currency restrictions and let the peso float freely (or with minor political interventions), as mentioned in the introduction the Argentine peso has been on a wild ride the last years Macri’s government.
+Even though his government focused on ending currency restrictions and letting the peso float freely (or with minor political interventions), the Argentine peso was also on a wild ride during Macri’s government.

-How does exchange rates affect you when travelling to Argentina?
+How do exchange rates affect you when traveling to Argentina?

 When traveling in Argentina the depreciation of the Argentine peso will usually mean that your currency will be worth more, i.e. you will be able to buy the same Argentine pesos (or stuff in pesos) for a small amount of your own currency.